jho360/sample_app/README.markdown

 #Ruby on Rails Tutorial: sample application

-This is the sample application
+This is the sample application!